smallest-cock/RL-Custom-Quickchat/README.md

 - Choose how many times to spam a chat
   - Customize spam interval (in seconds)
 - Specify chat mode (lobby/team/party)
+- Toggle quick chat macros on/off with one press of a button

 ## How to use (for beginners):